Step reference

 RUN

-Executes an Action, Handoff, linked Playbook, or Exit.
+Executes an API tool, Handoff, linked Playbook, or Exit.
 RUN connects the Playbook to external systems and escalation paths.
 Each RUN step targets exactly one of:

-• Action: Execute an API call or integration.
+• API tool: Execute an API call or integration.

 • Handoff: Escalate the conversation to a human agent.